Introduction

 The BBC may charge for tickets to BBC concerts, concert series or other BBC events held at outside venues.
 The BBC should not charge for admission to regular recordings of other programmes.

-We should only charge entry for events held at an outside venue, not events held in BBC studios.
-However, we may charge for tickets to events held in a BBC concert hall with approval from Editorial Policy.
-We may also charge for tickets to BBC concerts held in the regular venues of the BBC performing groups.
-Some BBC concert halls, are used both for orchestral concerts and also to record regular BBC programmes.
+Entry should only be charged for events held at an outside venue, not normally for events held in BBC studios.
+However, there may be a way to charge for tickets to events held in a BBC concert hall or studio.
+Advice and approval can be sought from Editorial Policy.
+The BBC may also charge for tickets to BBC concerts held in the regular venues of the BBC performing groups.
+Some BBC concert halls or studios are used both for orchestral concerts and also to record regular BBC programmes.
 It is not appropriate to charge for tickets for the regular programme recordings.

 Sometimes a programme which is regularly recorded in a BBC studio puts on an event at an outside location.
 For example a radio comedy sometimes appears at the Edinburgh Festival.
 In such cases it may be appropriate to charge for tickets to the special outside broadcast show.

-Proceeds from ticket sales may only be used to pay for events or for a series of events costs and should not be designed to generate further income, unless the sales raise money for a BBC charitable initiative, such as Children in Need or Comic Relief and this has been approved by Editorial Policy and the relevant charity.
-The money from ticket sales must not be used for production costs.
+Ticket revenue must only cover the costs of an event or series of events and not be used for broadcast or production costs.
+The proceeds are not designed to generate further income for the BBC, unless the sales raise money for a BBC charitable initiative, such as Children in Need or Comic Relief and this has been approved by Editorial Policy and the relevant charity.

-In order to ensure that proposals for ticketing events and/or setting up new events meet the Statement of Policy on use of alternative finance in BBC content.
-Contact the Fair Trading team.
+In order to ensure that proposals for ticketing events and/or setting up new events meet the Statement of Policy on use of alternative finance in BBC[3] content, contact the Fair Trading team, part of the Public Policy team.

 While ticket revenue may be used for event costs, the BBC must pay for all broadcast costs.